-Responsible are the messengers dopamine and norepinephrine, which served in the course of evolution actually, as desperate as energetic to recall a lost mother.
-With the same existential force abandoned people – and also prairie mice – try to recapture the partner.
+Responsible is the messenger’s dopamine and norepinephrine, which served in the course of evolution actually, as desperate as energetic to recall a lost mother.
+With the same existential force abandoned people – and also prairie mice – try to recapture their partner.

 Even prairie mice suffer from lovesickness

 Lovesickness can make you sick, promote alcohol abuse and have a destructive effect: According to studies by the University of Vienna, 45 percent of all those who suffer from heartache have suicidal thoughts.
 And many make it true: In adolescents and young adults, failed love is the most common reason for suicide.

 It is particularly tragic when other people are taken to death, so if the ex-partner or the children are also killed during a so-called extended suicide.

 Another destructive, pathological form of lovesickness: stalking.
 After the relationship ends, stalkers harass and pursue their ex-partners.
 Stalking has increased through social networks because the ex-partner is often easier to reach and monitor.

 If love sickness leads to aggressiveness, caution is advised.
 Especially male love sufferers react in the anger phase by fighting with bystanders or aggressively against the ex or their new partners.
 Heartache as a cause of homicides is an underestimated phenomenon, says psychologist Professor Karl-Heinz Renner.